 Opening the basement at Clandon Park

-We’re opening up Clandon Park’s basement spaces for the first time since the fire, giving you the chance to get a brand new perspective on the house for 2018.
-This new walkway will lead you on an atmospheric journey, deep into the lowest and most fire-damaged spaces at the heart of this grand Palladian mansion.
+In 2018 we opened up Clandon Park’s basement spaces for the first time since the fire, giving you the chance to get a brand new perspective on the house.
+This walkway will lead you on an atmospheric journey, deep into the lowest and most fire-damaged spaces at the heart of this grand Palladian mansion.

 Your journey begins at the North Courtyard which pre-fire visitors to Clandon will remember as the entrance to the National Trust shop and restaurant.
 The basement corridor runs through the heart of the building and walking this route now gives you the clearest opportunity to view the contrasting levels of fire damage in different areas of the house.